Please note that Tapas no longer supports Internet Explorer.

 Sep 02, 2025

-It was the kind of morning that felt like a page half-written—lean, open, waiting.
+It was the kind of morning that felt like a page half-written—clean, open, waiting.

 Aria adjusted the strap of her tote, boots tapping a slow rhythm on the walkway.
-Even now, in her third year, these days always arrived with that gentle ache of beginning.
-Not nerves.
-Not excitement.
-Something quieter.
-Steadier.
-Like the thrum of something unfinished.
+Even now, in her third year, these days always arrived with that quiet, low-frequency thrum: the ache of something unfinished.

-Her name badge swung slightly as she walked through the yard towards the lecture hall, the words ‘Student Volunteer: Aria’ catching briefly in the morning light.
-She hitched her bag higher on her shoulder, the frayed strap tugging at the soft sleeve of her worn, oversized flannel, the one she always reached for when September hovered between summer and something colder.
-Her glasses slid halfway down her nose—a familiar inconvenience, and she nudged them back up with a finger, the motion practiced, like breath.
+Her name badge swung with the rhythm of her stride, the words 'Student Volunteer: Aria' catching briefly in the sun.
+She hitched her bag higher, the frayed strap tugging at the soft sleeve of her oversized flannel—the one she always reached for when the season hovered between summer and something colder.
+Her glasses slid down her nose.
+A familiar inconvenience nudged back up with a practiced motion.

-As she neared the campus café, the scent met her—a warm mix of dark roast, vanilla, and something sweet she couldn’t quite name.
-It curled around her like an invitation, momentarily louder than the chatter of students or the squeak of suitcase wheels over cobblestone.
-Her stomach gave a small, hopeful growl, a hushed reminder that she’d skipped breakfast.
-She shifted her grip on the clipboard tucked under one arm; check-in sheets slightly crinkled at the edges, already softened from a morning’s use, and took a step towards the promise of caffeine and comfort—
+Near the campus café, the scent met her first—a warm embrace of dark roast, vanilla, and a nameless sweetness.
+It curled around her like an invitation, momentarily drowning out the chatter of students and the squeak of wheels over cobblestone.
+Her stomach gave a small, hopeful growl, a hushed reminder of breakfast skipped.

 Maya: Bringing our usual boost and chaos on my way.
 AND gossip.
 Wait for me near the lecture hall.

-The difference now was—she knew the routine.
-The soft pulse of belonging, of knowing where to go even when the melody still felt new.
+She had worn that same expression once.
+Maybe, on some days, she still did.
+The difference now was the routine, the soft pulse of belonging that told her where to go even when the melody felt new.

-Aria raised her clipboard in mock salute.
-“Bless you.”
+Aria raised her clipboard in mock grace.
+"Bless you."

 "Famous?
 Who?"

-Maya didn’t answer.
-Instead, she tilted her chin towards the crowd, her expression unreadable but eyes sharp with meaning.
+Maya didn't answer.
+Instead, she tilted her chin towards the crowd.

-Aria followed the direction of her gaze, brows drawing together—then paused.
+Aria followed the direction of her friend's gaze, brows drawing together—then paused.

-The shift wasn’t immediate.
-It crept in slowly, like a change in the weather.
+The shift wasn't immediate.
+It crept in slowly, like a change in barometric pressure.
 A hush beneath the usual chatter.
-Movement that seemed too synchronized to be accidental—heads turning, shoulders straightening, phones lifted just slightly but deliberately.
+Movement seemed too synchronized to be accidental—heads turning, shoulders straightening, phones lifted just slightly.

-That peculiar stillness—not silence, but a subtle hold of breath.
+A peculiar suspension of the atmosphere, not silence, but a subtle holding of breath.
 Like the air had folded in on itself for a moment, waiting.
-The kind of pause that doesn’t stop time, but tugs at it gently—just enough to notice.
+The kind of pause that doesn't stop time, but tugs at it gently—just enough to notice.

 And then, her eyes followed the ripple.

-He moved through the crowd like he’d always known its shape, unhurried, head slightly lowered, as if listening to something quieter than the chatter around him.
-His dark, wavy hair curled slightly at the edges, the kind of tousled that spoke more of wind than mirror.
-The hoodie hung loose, its sleeves tugged halfway down, hands buried in pockets of soft gray cotton.
+He moved through the crowd like he'd always known its shape.
+Unhurried, head slightly lowered, he seemed to be listening to something quieter than the noise surrounding him.
+Dark, wavy hair curled at the edges, tousled by wind rather than a mirror.
+A loose hoodie, sleeves tugged halfway down; hands buried in pockets of soft gray cotton.
 Black jeans, worn-in boots.
-Nothing about him called attention.
+Nothing about him called for attention.

 Reyhaan.

-He didn’t look lost.
-Didn’t look like he was performing, either.
-He seemed like someone who didn’t need to try to belong.
-And somehow, that made people look twice.
+He didn't look lost, nor did he look like he was performing.
+He simply seemed like someone who didn't need to try to belong.
+Somehow, that made people look twice.

-Aria’s grip against the paper cup tightened slightly, the warmth grounding but not quite steadying.
-She didn’t move, didn’t speak.
+Aria's grip on her paper cup tightened.
+The warmth grounded her, though it didn't quite steady her.
+She didn't move, didn't speak.
 Just watched—or rather, registered.

 He was just... here.

+Only for a moment.
 But something in it held.
 Not recognition or curiosity.
-Just… stillness.
+Just... presence.

 Aria handed him a welcome packet without a word, the edges of the folder brushing her palm.

-“Thanks,” he said, mouth tugging into something close to a smile.
+"Thanks," his mouth tugged into something close to a smile.

 She caught herself nodding, a quiet reflex.
 "Welcome to the chaos."